TWTG-R-D-B-V/neon-product-documentation/TT/LoRa Communication/legacy/protocol_v2/README.md

+## Online configurator

+The device is configurable over LoRaWAN.
+To help generate a configuration, our [NEON Configurator](https://neon-configurator.twtg.io/neon/tt/v2/) can be used.
+This configurator is an online form with all possible settings within their allowed ranges.
+After tailoring the settings to your application you can then generate a LoRaWAN message to be sent via your network server.

 ## Conversion examples

 The examples below are generated using the Javascript files in the example folder using [nodejs](https://nodejs.org/) (a Linux application to execute Javascript files).